Catafrancia123/cosub/README.md

 - `playsound3` (local) - This plays a sound to alert you that the bot is ready.
 - `python-dotenv` (local) - This is for loading a enviroment file for the discord token.
 - `asqlite` (database) - This is the database the bot is going to be using.
+- `toml` (config) - This is for writing and reading the toml config file and used in guild settings.
 - `jishaku` (misc) - Library for bot statistics, etc.

 > [!NOTE]
-> The packages with `(local)` tag have to be installed to prevent any errors in the file (i just used them to make your command line look better lol - catamapp).
+> The packages with `(local)` tag have to be installed to prevent any errors (i just used them to make your command line look better lol - catamapp).

-If you want to install these packages fast, run the `requirements.txt` file.
-`pip install -r requirements.txt`
+If you want to install these packages fast, run `pip install -r requirements.txt`

 # Running The Bot
 ## Setup